 In most cases, the amount of child support a parent is obligated to pay is calculated according to the Child Support Guidelines.
 In certain circumstances, these guidelines do not apply, and in those cases, child support will be calculated based upon the needs of the child and the ability of the parents to pay support.

-The North Carolina Child Support Guidelines apply to parents whose combined gross income is $360,000 or less per year, and the proportionate amount each parent owes depends upon several variables, including the number of nights the child spends at each parent’s residence.
-If the combined gross income of the parents exceeds $360,000 per year, evidence of the child’s actual expenses shall be used to determine child support.
+The North Carolina Child Support Guidelines apply to parents whose combined gross income is $360,000 or less per year, and the proportionate amount each parent owes depends upon several variables, including the number of nights the child spends at each parent’s residence, the cost of the child’s health insurance, work-related childcare expenses, and any extraordinary expenses the child may have.
+If the combined gross income of the parents exceeds $360,000 per year, evidence of the child’s actual expenses will be used to determine child support.

-When child support is calculated pursuant to the North Carolina Child Support Guidelines, child support is calculated by one of three worksheets: A, B, or C.
+When child support is calculated pursuant to the North Carolina Child Support Guidelines, child support is calculated using one of three worksheets: A, B, or C.

 Worksheet A applies when one parent has primary custody; Worksheet B applies when the parents share custody; Worksheet C applies in only a few circumstances.